kostekd/kostekd/README.md

 - 👋 Hi, I’m @kostekd
-- 👀 I’m currently working as a Web developer
+- 👀 Currently working as a web developer
-- 🌱 I’m currently learning about bundlers, NodeJS and CI/CD.
+- 🌱 I’m learning about bundlers, NodeJS and CI/CD.

 <!---